 The Fine Print: There are many variables that go into how we, as individuals, see and compare breast shapes.
 We must acknowledge that this topic is highly subjective and can be controversial.
 Breasts develop in all sorts of sizes/shapes and agreeing to a 'normative' breast may not be possible.
 However, most people have an idea of what they would consider an aesthetically appealing normative breast.
 This may NOT be based in reality!
 But we do it anyway.
 We mentally compare breasts to what we think we would expect to see relative to one's peers.
 Therefore, these will likely change with age and in different communities.

+For more information, Dr. Albright's colleague, Dr. Kamran Azad has created a breast augmentation guide to help women choose the right implant for them.
 Stay tuned for more helpful information.
 If you like what you saw, please share with a friend or give us some feedback.